samathaluca/cloud9-ticketsales/README.md

 ###### Create a new local git repository
 git init

 ###### Check for the existence of the `.git` directory
 ls -a

 ###### Add the `css` and `images` directories and each of the `.html` files to

 ###### the git staging area
 git add index.html style.css

 ###### Check the git status to double-check that they've been added
 git status

 ###### Do our first commit
-git commit -m "first commit"
+git commit -a -m "first commit"

 ###### Add a remote
 git remote add origin https://github.com/samathaluca/ticketsales.git

 ###### Push from our local repository to the remote
 git push (-u) origin master